 This Annex provides the security procedures applied to relay nodes.
 Security requirements and security features applied to relay nodes can be found in the main body of the present specification.

-The overall stage 2 description for relay nodes can be found in 3GPP TS 23.401 [2] and TS 36.300 [30].
+The overall stage 2 description for relay nodes can be found in 3GPP TS 23.401 [2] and MFA TS 36.300 [30].

 D.2 Solution